About the Identity Administrator Role

 By default, all organization administrators have the identity administrator role and can grant the role to other users.
 Conversely, though, having the identity administrator role does not give a user the ability to grant other users the identity administrator role.
 Thus, do not grant the organization administrator role to any user who should not also be an identity administrator.

-The identity administrator has the ability to make changes to the SSO configuration that can prevent other users from logging into Virtru services, including the Dashboard where the SSO configuration itself is configured!
+The identity administrator has the ability to make changes to the SSO configuration that can prevent other users from logging into Virtru services, including the Control Center where the SSO configuration itself is configured!

 Granting the Identity Administrator Role

-- Log in to the Virtru Dashboard using a Virtru Administrator account for the target organization domain using whatever method is enabled for the organization (if SSO has not yet been enabled, use federated OAuth, if SSO has been enabled, use SSO)
+- Log in to the Virtru Control Center using a Virtru Administrator account for the target organization domain using whatever method is enabled for the organization (if SSO has not yet been enabled, use federated OAuth, if SSO has been enabled, use SSO)